kube-academy/kalab-intro-to-containers-k8s/workshop/content/step1.md

 command: cd ~/intro && ls
 ```

-#### DockerSite & KubeSite
+#### Docker and Kubernetes App Buttons

-The sites tabs will display your website once it is up and running.
+The two buttons _Docker App_ and _Kubernetes App_ will display your website once it is up and running.